filamentphp/filament/packages/panels/docs/02-getting-started.md

 #### Configuring the `price` field

 Let's add a `price` field for the treatment.
 We can use a text input with some customizations to make it suitable for currency input.
 It should be `numeric()`, which adds validation and changes the keyboard layout on mobile devices.
-Add your preferred currency prefix using the `prefix()` method; for example, `prefix('$')` will add a `$` before the input without impacting the saved output value:
+Add your preferred currency prefix using the `prefix()` method; for example, `prefix('€')` will add a `€` before the input without impacting the saved output value:

 ```php
 use Filament\Forms;